firezone/firezone/README.md

 Or, if you're on a [supported platform](https://docs.firezone.dev/deploy/docker/supported-platforms?utm_source=readme), try our [auto-install script](https://docs.firezone.dev/deploy/docker/#option-1-automatic-install).

 Using Firezone in production at your organization?
-Take a look at our [Enterprise Plan](https://www.firezone.dev/pricing?utm_source=readme).
+Contact us to learn about our [Enterprise Plan](https://www.firezone.dev/contact/sales?utm_source=readme).

 ## Features